-Through Crime Reports, citizens can view reported crimes, sign-up for specific crime alerts, as well as register personal security cameras to help law enforcement solve criminal investigations.
+Through Crime Mapping, citizens can view reported crimes, sign-up for specific crime alerts, as well as register personal security cameras to help law enforcement solve criminal investigations.

 Citizens should note the following limitations when searching the database: